 Bleeding from the dog’s anus due to constipation

-We begin this list of causes for bleeding from the anus due to constipation, i.e. the animal’s difficulty in evacuating faeces, which it excretes in small quantities and with difficulty.
-Haemorrhage occurs during this effort, and the causes of this are various.
-For example, dehydration can lead to dry faeces, which makes expulsion difficult.
 On the other hand, when the dog eats bones, tissues or other substances that are impossible to digest, stools that have the consistency of a stone are formed.
 Certain medications can also cause constipation as a side effect, and diseases such as hypothyroidism are sometimes the cause of chronic constipation.
 In some cases, the pain they experience may inhibit the dog from defecating, making the situation worse.

-If you notice blood from the anus or pain when defecating or straining to do so, you should consult your vet so that he can determine the cause of the problem and then treat the constipation in the best possible way.
+If you notice blood from the anus or pain when defecating or straining to do so, you should consult your vet so that they can determine the cause of the problem and then treat the constipation in the best possible way.
 Constipation can be prevented by taking the following preventive measures:

 • Proper nutrition and hydration facilitate proper intestinal transit.